 All modules will consist of 3 x 3 day weekends (Friday-Sunday).
 In addition formative coursework and directed student learning will be an important component of this Course.
 Students will be required to complete three core modules.
 Module guides will provide further guidance on relevant and recent publications.

 Each module will be supported by an electronic learning site containing resources, distance learning materials, learning forums and feedback areas.
 This electronic learning site is considered to be an important component of course delivery and will help to foster a cohesive and scholarly community among students whose attendance at St Mary’s University will be infrequent.

 The MSc in Applied Sports Nutrition is achieved through the completion of 180 credits: 120 from the taught modules (see below) and a further 60 credits for the dissertation.
-Upon successfully completion of SNU7014, students will receive a certificate from the Chartered Management Institute and St Mary's, stating the completion of a recognised management programme.

 Assessments will include a variety of formative and summative techniques, through the combination of assessment of work based learning and other more traditional means of assessment.
 This includes coursework such as oral presentations, essays, production of media based articles, and development of professional skill tools, portfolios and case studies.
 Where possible the assessments will reflect the type of work which the student will undertake once they successfully complete the course.

 - Course accredited with the Sport & Exercise Nutrition Register (SENr)